 In U.S. Department of Agriculture plant hardiness zone 8, winter temperatures dip to 10 to 20 F. (-12 to -7 C.).
 You’ll want to pick zone 8 hedge plants that thrive in that temperature range.

 You’ll have so many hedge plants for zone 8 to choose among that you’ll have to narrow it down before going shopping.
 One big consideration is height.
-Hedge plants for zone 8 range from sky-scraping arborvitae to ornamental flowering bushes that are knee high or less.
+Hedge plants for zone 8 range from sky-scraping arborvitae to

 The purpose of your hedge will dictate the height you need.
 For a privacy hedge, the plants will need to grow at least to 6 feet (about 2 meters) tall.
 For windbreaks, you’ll need an even higher hedge.
 If you’re just trying to mark your property line, you can consider shorter, prettier plants.